thenfour/digifujam/readme.md

 ## deployment process

-- if client & server are no longer compatible (for example a difference in room schema or in comm prototocol), then increment DFCommon.js  gDigifujamVersion = 1;
+- if client & server are no longer compatible (for example a difference in room schema or in comm prototocol), then increment DFCommon.js  gDigifujamVersion = 1; to make clients have to reconnect.
-- copy the previous server state before deployment using admin tools
 - openode deploy
-- paste the previous server state after the site is back up; everyone will have to log back in.
-- openode logs for sanity
+- openode logs
+  - check that latest server state backup was loaded
+  - check mongo connection
+  - check google config
+  - no exceptions
+- smoke test
+  - play synth, samples, drums
+  - load a preset
+  - cheer
+  - message
+  - rooms
+  - check for exceptions

 ## odds & ends & quirks